TomWHall/p2Pixi/README.md

 Here is a brief overview of the 3 classes and their key methods:

 ##Game
 Serves as an abstract base class for your own game.
-Refer to the "space buggy" demos for example usage.
+Refer to the demo Game classes for example usage.

 ###addGameObject
 Adds the supplied GameObject to the Game.

 ###removeGameObject
-Removes the supplied GameObject from the Game, which results in the removal of its bodies and constraints from the p2 physics world and the bodies' shapes from the Pixi rendering stage.
+Defers to the remove function of the supplied GameObject

 ###loadAssets
 Loads the supplied assets asyncronously with a Pixi AssetLoader.